-A student's cumulative academic history will be evaluated at the end of each enrollment period and prior to the subsequent term's financial aid disbursement.
-This policy will be used to evaluate all students, regardless of their enrollment level.
+For students who change majors or change between certificate and degree programs, a cumulative academic history is still considered and assessments will be performed based on the primary program of study.
+A student's cumulative academic history will be evaluated at the end of each payment period and prior to the subsequent term's financial aid disbursement.
+This policy will be used to evaluate all students uniformly, regardless of their enrollment level.
+In order to graduate, a minimum cumulative grade point average of 2.0 is required in all courses that are applicable to the program of study.